 Other than noted above, samples are stored at 2-8°C. In addition, plasma separated from the cells may be stored for up to 30 days at \leq -18°C with three freeze/thaw cycles.
-Refer to Figure 2.
+Refer to Figure 1.

-Figure 2 Sample storage conditions
+Figure 1 Sample storage conditions

-- Plasma collected in 4% Sodium Citrate anticoagulant may be stored for up to 30 days at 2-8°C. - For storage above 8°C, samples may be stored for 72 hours at up to 25°C, and up to 30°C for 24 hours during the 72 hours.
+- Apheresis plasma collected in 4% Sodium Citrate anticoagulant may be stored for up to 30 days at 2-8°C. - For storage above 8°C, samples may be stored for 72 hours at up to 25°C, and up to 30°C for 24 hours during the 72 hours. - If samples are to be shipped, they should be packaged and labeled in compliance with applicable country and/or international regulations covering the transport of samples and etiologic agents.